 I come from a makers family, My grandparents Mick and Sheila Casson were potters, Micks work was keenly collected around the world and is still highly regarded as being among the 20th century's finest studio pottery, featuring in museums including the V&A in London.

 Their children are all makers including my mother Clare Casson McGarva who makes textiles, my uncle Ben Casson makes furniture and my aunt Lucy Casson makes sculptural art work using metal and found objects.

-My Dad, Andrew McGarva is a potter and met my mother in art school.
-They started their workshop at the family workshops at wobage crafts, in Herefordshire, where I am now starting my own studio.
+My Dad, Andrew McGarva is a potter and met my mother at school then both went to art school in Farnham .
+They started their workshop at the family workshops at wobage crafts, in Herefordshire, where I started my own studio.
 Finally, my sister Isabel McGarva is a Archaeologist and basket weaver based in Burgundy.

 Born in Gloucester in England, I grew up in rural central France in the middle of the Burgundy countryside, in a house surrounded by the18th century buildings of a brick and tile works.
 Coming from a potter’s family I have always been in the workshop making things with clay.
 Growing up in an environment of nature and craft has definitely influenced my life and work so far.